 Default GHG emission values and calculation rules are provided in Annex V (for liquid biofuels) and Annex VI (for solid and gaseous biomass for power and heat production) of the RED II.
 The Commission can revise and update the default values of GHG emissions when technological developments make it necessary.
 Economic operators have the option to either use default GHG intensity values provided in RED II or to calculate actual values for their pathway.

 |Plant operation start date||Transport biofuels||Transport renewable fuels of non-biological origin||Electricity, heating and cooling|

 |After October 2015||60%||-||-|

 |After January 2021||65%||70%||70%|

 |After January 2026||65%||70%||80%|

 Within the 14% transport sub-target, there is a dedicated target for advanced biofuels produced from feedstocks listed in Part A of Annex IX.
-These fuels must be supplied at a minimum of 0.2% of transport energy in 2022, 1% in 2025 and increasing to at least 3.5% by 2030.
+The contribution of advanced biofuels and biogas produced from the feedstock listed in Part A of Annex IX as a share of final consumption of energy in the transport sector shall be at least 0,2 % in 2022, at least 1 % in 2025 and at least 3,5 % in 2030.

 Renewable electricity will count 4 times its energy content towards the 14% renewable energy in transport target when used in road vehicles, and 1.5 times when used in rail transport.
-The renewable electricity used in road vehicles and rail can be calculated on the basis of either the average share of renewable electricity in the EU or in the Member State where the electricity is supplied.
 The Commission will also develop a framework to guarantee that the renewable electricity used in transport is in addition to the baseline of renewable electricity generation in each Member State.